NOTE: The strategies for proofs of the theorems stated on this page are presented in " descriptive paragraphs".

 The statement above is actually a theorem which is discussed further down on this page.

-There are a couple of common sense concepts relating to perpendicular lines:
+There are a couple of provable concepts relating to perpendicular lines that are intuitively just common sense:

-1. The shortest distance from a point to a line is the perpendicular distance.
+1. theoremsmall The shortest distance from a point to a line is the perpendicular distance.

 2. theoremsmall In a plane, through a point not on a line, there is one, and only one, perpendicular to the line.

-If we assume there are two perpendiculars to line m from point P, we will create a triangle containing two right angles (which is not possible).
-Our assumption of two perpendiculars from point P is not possible.
+If we assume there are two perpendiculars to line m from point P, we will create a triangle containing two right angles.
+The measure of ∠P will be 0º (since the sum of the angle measures in a Δ = 180º) forcing both perpendiculars to coincide (be the same).
+Our assumption of 2 perpendiculars from P is not possible.

 perp2